- Make sure that you allow the egg mixture to stand until all the bubbles dissipate before steaming

-- Pour the egg mixture into a stainless steel plate.
-The steaming plate I used in this recipe is 27cm wide (diameter) and 5cm high, and it fits perfectly.
+Pour the egg mixture into a stainless steel plate.
+The steaming plate I used in this recipe is 27cm in diameter and 5cm high, and it fits perfectly.

-- Add the water into the egg mixture and mix well.
+Add the water into the egg mixture in a 2:1 ratio, and mix well.

-- Mix in 1 tsp of salt and let the egg mixture stand for 15-20 mins or unless the air bubbles have disappeared.
+Mix in 1 tsp of salt and let the egg mixture stand for 15-20 mins or until the air bubbles have disappeared.

 - Before placing the egg mixture to the wok, give it a quick swirl to spread out the spring onions.

 Place a rack in the wok and transfer the eggs on the rack ensuring the egg mixture is level with the plate.